Paw Patrol: The Movie: Critical response

-However, some critics were critical in the film for lazy and lackluster writing, poor pacing and focusing too much on the franchise's merchandising arm.
-Sarah Bea Milner of Screen Rant gave the film a negative review, saying, "Paw Patrol has enough action to keep young fans entertained, but parents will likely be bored by the dragging pace and convoluted plot."
+Sarah Bea Milner of Screen Rant gave the film a negative review, saying, "PAW Patrol has enough action to keep young fans entertained, but parents will likely be bored by the dragging pace and convoluted plot."
 Jude Dry of IndieWire gave the film a D, and wrote in her review, "While it's doubtful the humorless dirge of a movie will make enough of an impression to mold young minds in any lasting way, the critique of PAW Patrol is useful as an amalgamation of certain favorite Hollywood themes that ought to be retired."

 Writing for The A.V.
 Club, Jesse Hassenger criticized the film's merchandise and gave the film a C− saying, "The film version feels most energized when it's amping up to sell toys: fetishizing the clicking of plastic into plastic, and supersizing the characters' armor and vehicles with a deranged zeal matched only by real police departments around the country."
 Writing for Los Angeles Times, Michael Ordoña criticized the film for writing under the parents despite 'its awesomeness' for very young audiences.
 He stated, "To very young kids who like cartoon dogs driving shiny vehicles, "PAW Patrol: The Movie" may be awesome.
 To grown-ups, it may be an aggressively under-written, 88-minute toy commercial."
-He felt that the voice actors were "unremarkable" and the original songs breaks, including brightly "colored tunes" of Adam Levine and Alessia Cara.
-The issue about the dialogue that he believe in Adventure City was fairly represented by the line: "Where is it?
+He felt that the voice actors were "unremarkable" and criticized the script, writing, "The dialogue is fairly represented by the line: 'Where is it?
 There's so many buildings.
-I wonder which one it is."
+I wonder which one it is.'"